UPPS 04.04.09 - Volunteers

 Sr. Reviewer: Assistant Vice President, Human Resources

-The purpose of this UPPS is to set forth the university’s policies and procedures regarding volunteers who perform services for Texas State, and conditions under which Texas State employees can volunteer with outside organizations (see UPPS No. 04.04.06, Outside Employment and Activities).
+The purpose of this policy is to set forth the university’s procedures regarding volunteers who perform services for Texas State, and conditions under which Texas State employees can volunteer with outside organizations (see UPPS No. 04.04.06, Outside Employment and Activities).
 This policy applies to all volunteers, with the exception of the following:

 volunteers who perform services for corporations, foundations, and similar organizations that have approved, written contractual relationships with Texas State or The Texas State University System (TSUS) Board of Regents; and

-individuals who serve as unpaid faculty members and are separately contracted (see AA/PPS 04.01.03, Unpaid Faculty).
+individuals who serve as unpaid faculty members and are separately contracted (see AA/PPS No. 04.01.03, Unpaid Faculty).